 Departmental Contract Managers

-The SPC is an open panel arrangement currently with 10 suppliers.
-Supplier contact details and supplier profiles can be found in Security Service Supplier Contact Form March 2017.
+Supplier contact details can be found in Security Services Supplier Contact Form.

 What you can buy from this SPC

 The SPC provides the following security services:

 1. Static Guarding

 Static guarding is the employment of a security officer at a specified post for a specified period.
 Static guarding duties may include (but are not limited to) the following:

 - monitoring and controlling entry of personnel and/or vehicles to a site;

 - producing and issuing passes to authorised personnel;

 - searching personnel and their belongings (and operating equipment to conduct searches);